wzell/mann/README.md

 Use the files, artificial_example.py, object_recognition.py, sentiment_analysis.py and parameter_sensitivity.py to run the experiments and create the images from the paper.
 Change the N_REPETITIONS parameter for shorter evaluation times.

 # System Configuration
-Please note that the exact results depend on your system setup (operating system, CuDNN version), theano or tensorflow configuration (float32, etc.) and hardware (GPU).
-Non-deterministic behaviour of [GPUs with keras](https://github.com/fchollet/keras/issues/850), [theano on GPUs](https://groups.google.com/forum/#!topic/theano-users/Q9tD4Af_7ho) and [tensorflow on GPUs](https://github.com/tensorflow/tensorflow/issues/2652) have been reported.
+Please note that the exact results depend on your system setup (CuDNN version, etc.), theano or tensorflow configuration (float32, etc.) and hardware (GPU etc.).
+Non-deterministic behaviour of [GPUs with keras](https://github.com/fchollet/keras/issues/850), [of theano on GPUs](https://groups.google.com/forum/#!topic/theano-users/Q9tD4Af_7ho) and [of tensorflow on GPUs](https://github.com/tensorflow/tensorflow/issues/2652) have been reported.